-- What a language is able to "say" fixes its expressive power, but also sets its limit - What the language is unable to say, does not exist for its speaker - Cit.: "The limits of my language are the limits of my mind.
+- What a language is able to "say" determines its expressive power, but also sets its limit - What the language is unable to say, does not exist for the speaker of it - Cit.: "The limits of my language are the limits of my mind.
 All I know is what I have words for."
-Ludwig Wittgenstein, Tractatus Logico-Phisolophicus, 1922 - Programming languages are no different
+Ludwig Wittgenstein, Tractatus Logico-Phisolophicus, 1922 - Programming languages are no different - Procedures, classes, threads, ..., may "exist" in some languages and not in others